-- 22. NON-ASSIGNABILITY: The Subgrantee shall not assign any rights, obligations or other interests in this Agreement, and shall not transfer any interest in this Agreement without prior written consent of the City thereto. - 23.
-SUCCESSORS: The Subgrantee covenants that the provisions of this Agreement shall be binding upon heirs, successors, subcontractors, representatives and agents. - 24.
-NONDISCRIMINATION: The Subgrantee, in its employment policies and practices, in its public accommodations and in its provision of services shall obey all relevant and applicable, federal, state, and local laws, regulations and standards relating to discriminations, biases, and/or limitations, such as, but not limited to, Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, the Americans with Disabilities Act of 1990, the Arizona Civil Rights Act, the Human Relations provisions of the Tucson Code, and the Mayor and Council policy adopted on September 25, 2000, prohibiting the direct or indirect grant of discretionary City funds to organizations that have a policy of exclusionary discrimination on the basis of race, color, religion, ancestry, sex, age, disability, national origin, sexual orientation, gender identity, familial status or marital status.
-"Administrative Guidance Regarding the Non-Discrimination Policy for Programs Funded by the City of Tucson" is incorporated herein as follows:
+- 28. NO THIRD PARTY BENEFICIARIES: Nothing in the provisions of this IGA is intended to create duties or obligations to or rights in third parties not parties to this IGA or effect the legal liability of either party to the IGA by imposing any standard of care with respect to the maintenance of public facilities different from the standard of care imposed by law. - 29.
+NONDISCRIMINATION: The Subrecipient, in its employment policies and practices, in its public accommodations and in its provision of services shall obey all relevant and applicable, federal, state, and local laws, regulations and standards relating to nondiscrimination, biases, and/or limitations, such as, but not limited to, Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, the Americans with Disabilities Act of 1990, the Arizona Civil Rights Act. and to the extent applicable, the Human Relations provisions of the Tucson Code, and the Mayor and Council policy adopted on September 25, 2000, prohibiting the direct or indirect grant of discretionary City funds to organizations that have a policy of exclusionary discrimination on the basis of race, color, religion, ancestry, sex, age, disability, national origin, sexual orientation, gender identity, familial status or marital status.
+"Administrative Guidance Regarding the Non-Discrimination Policy for Programs Funded by the City of Tucson," to the extent it may apply to Pima County as a political subdivision of the State and only to the expenditure of grant funds provided by the U.S. Department of Housing and Urban Development, is incorporated herein as follows: